 Experiential travel is on the rise, and scattered hotels are catering to this traveller demand by creating traditional stays that are more attuned to local culture.
 Click. explores the potential benefits of the concept to hoteliers and guests

-With 50% of travellers not wanting to feel like tourists while travelling, according to recent research, there’s value in being able to market an authentic travel experience.
+With 50% of travellers not wanting to feel like tourists while travelling, there’s value in being able to market an authentic travel experience.
 Consisting of traditional buildings spread across a local community, scattered hotels offer travellers lodgings amongst native residents instead of other tourists – giving guests something out of the ordinary.